tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ```
 {{% /codeblock %}}

-The multicore computation appears to be slower than than the normal computation for this very small task, with `0.04` seconds against `0.02` seconds.
+The multicore computation appears to be slower than the normal computation for this very small task, with `0.04` seconds against `0.02` seconds.
 These times likely differ for you.

 <!-- system.time() user and elapsed are roughly the same; normal with no parallelization (what does elapsed mean).
 Now using mclapply(), elapsed < user time (although not 1/4 when we use 4 cores)
 User time = CPU time spent executing your R code (adding all tasks together, whether it is executed sequentially or in parallel)